pypancsv/pypancsv/docs/pres201810a/index.md

 <div id='ex2f'/>
 ## Exercise 2F:  Playing with `.drop_duplicates()` against `df3`

-* Note that in the slideshow page header, I labeled this exercise "df3-C."
 * "Comment out" _(render unrunnable)_ your two lines of code from exercises "2D" and "2E" by prefixing them with a `#`
 * At the end of the code, add the following new lines of code and run your program:
 ```python